 Short Term Lets Licensing Scheme

-The Scottish Government introduced mandatory licensing for short-term lets in January 2022 requiring the Comhairle to have a fully functional licensing scheme in place for 1 October 2022; existing operators will be able to apply for a licence from 1 October 2022 until 1 April 2023.
+The Scottish Government introduced mandatory licensing for short-term lets in January 2022 requiring the Comhairle to have a fully functional licensing scheme in place for 1 October 2022.
+New operators, starting after 1 October 2022 require to have a licence before they can advertise and trade.

 This is a one-off six month extension which recognises the wider economic circumstances of the cost of living crisis that is placing pressure on existing short-term let hosts and businesses without significantly delaying our primary aim of ensuring consistent safety standards and addressing issues faced by residents and communities.
 This will not amend the timescales local authorities have to determine licence applications from existing hosts – this will remain at 12 months.